Rattlesnake Roundup

 The bottom sign features a drawing and some key points to help visitors distinguish between venomous and non-venomous snakes.

-A rattlesnake makes it's way across the ground in the contained area.
+A rattlesnake winds across the ground in the contained area.

 The Noxen Rattlesnake Roundup has gained popularity throughout the region and is even known in other parts of the U.S. We've heard stories of people making the trip from Philadelphia and Cleveland, and some from as far off as Las Vegas, Nevada!